sayeesh-uc/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+I have performed any scaling by setting the image into 3 sections.
+With the overlap of 75% as default.
+I have used higher overlap(87%) for images that are farther, so that there is higher chance of finding the car.

+The values picked are:
+ystart = 350
+ystop = 450
+scale = 1
+cells_per_step=1

+ystart = 400
+ystop = 600
+scale = 1.5
+cells_per_step=2

+ystart = 550
+ystop = 700
+scale = 2
+cells_per_step=2

+ystart = 600
+ystop = 700
+scale = 3
+cells_per_step = 2

-I have not performed any scaling, used the same scale across the whole image as SVM was pretty good with identifying even with just parts of the car in the image.
+I cam up with the above numbers by counting the boxes in the image with approximate numbers to fit the car in the image
+![alt text][image21]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image3]
 ---